Spacial/awesome-systools/README.md

 - [The I&O Leader’s Guide to Chaos Engineering](https://www.gartner.com/smarterwithgartner/the-io-leaders-guide-to-chaos-engineering)
 - [DevOps Roadmap](https://roadmap.sh/devops): Step by step guide for DevOps, SRE or any other Operations Role in 2022.
 - [How to Become a DevOps Engineer in Six Months](https://spacelift.io/blog/how-to-become-devops-engineer)
+- [The GitLab team handbook](https://about.gitlab.com/handbook/): is the central repository for how we run the company.

 ## Interfaces